jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 Gema translates FORTH registers in ASM registers (R0 to R15) via \inc\ThingsInFirst.pat

 With the three bat files in \MSP430_FORTH folder all is done automatically.

+### WHAT ABOUT VARIABLES, CONSTANTS...

+In addition to the FORTH VARIABLE and CONSTANT definitions, the macroassembler allows to use symbolic variables and constants which are compiled / executed as number by the FORTH interpreter, also by the assembler, but only in the scope of a source use.f file with their declaration done in a use.pat file.

+On the other hand, the CONSTANT, VARIABLE and MARKER definitions are correctly handled by the assembler which provides for each case the expected argument: the constant, the address of the variable and the address of the first user variable with MARKER.

+Example:

+    VARIABLE BASE
+    $10 BASE !
+    2 CONSTANT TWO
+    MARKER {MYAPP}
+    'ESC' , 'XON' C, 'XOFF' C,

+    HDNCODE EXAMPLE         \ hidden definition because linked in the hidden word-set CMP #RET_ADR,&{MYAPP}-2 \ compare content of {MYAPP}-2 address with RET_ADR MOV &BASE,X             \ X = 16
+    MOV #BASE,X             \ X = address of base
+    MOV @X,X                \ X = 16
+    MOV #TWO,Y              \ Y = 2
+    MOV &{MYAPP},W          \ W = $1B
+    MOV.B &{MYAPP}+2,W      \ W = 17
+    MOV.B &{MYAPP}+3,W      \ W = 19
+    MOV @IP+PC
+    ENDCODE

+    CODE RUN_EXAMPLE
+    MOV #EXAMPLE,PC         \ = BR EXAMPLE      runs EXAMPLE, without return ENDCODE

 # COMPILE FAST FORTH FOR YOUR TARGET